spring-attic/spring-roo/bootstrap/readme.txt

 * Only Hibernate is supported as a JPA provider, despite multiple JPA providers being shown.
 Issue reports have been logged the relevant JPA provider projects.

-* If using a database other than H2 or Hypersonic, you should edit the generated src/main/resources/database.properties file to reflect the applicable connection string, username, password etc. Note the H2_PERSISTENT and HYPERSONIC_PERSISTENT will by default make the persistent database in your home directory (you can use Roo's "database properties" command to view your present configuration).

 * Using DEBUG level logging with Spring's BeanConfigurerSupport will yield a significant number of exception traces.
 Nothing is wrong